1ycx/WuxiaWorld/README.md

 <br/>

+## Tasks(Goals) :
+- [ ] To Integrate ML
+- [ ] Make The Code Get List Of Chapters And Use Links From The List Rather Than Progress Sequentially.

 ## Documentation :
 1. For Beginners, After Setting Up A Working Python 3 Environment, You Need To Install Some Packages.
 To Install, Run These Commands In Your CMD/Terminal :
    * `pip3 install bs4`